chitrakakkar/Capstone_FinalProject2/README.md

 •	I need to test the application more to see where it fails and fix the issue.
 I am sure it’s not 100 % robust right now.

 •	I want to figure out a way so that I can display as many as charts I want so that people can see it.
-Right now it’s coded in such a way that it displays only 4 charts or else can break it.
+Right now it’s coded in such a way that it displays only 4 charts or else it would appear so small that the user will not be able to see the data on chart.

 • Last but not the least, I want to use my Raspberry -pi to use the camera and send the pic to the Django server.